thaddavis/crewai_and_agentops_script/video_script/1/4_begin_building_the_crew.md

 CrewOfAgents().crew().kickoff()
 ```

-Remember in our Dockerfile how it included the line specifying the PYTHONPATH aka `ENV PYTHONPATH=/code`
+Remember in our Dockerfile how it included a line specifying the PYTHONPATH aka `ENV PYTHONPATH=/code`

-This file configures the Python intepreter on our "mini-machine" to look for imported code at that location.
+This line configures the Python intepreter on our "mini-machine" to look for code where import throughout our project at the specified location.

 The complete path to the crew.py file is `/code/src/our_crew_of_agents/crew.py`

+I know the code is using dots instead of slashes but in this context it means the same thing

-When importing python code into various places throughout your project you DON'T have to specify the `.py` at the end of the imported file
+And also note that when importing python code throughout your project you DON'T have to specify the `.py` at the end of the imported file